 - Laminated Object Manufacturing – A good option using thin laminates laid layer by layer for paper, plastic, or metal.
 The designs should not be complex, but LOM is low cost compared to others.

 If you’re interested in learning more about each rapid prototype option, check out our article with more in-depth information on each.

-It’s your job to design plastic injection molded part or product that goes beyond your customer’s expectations, and can also be manufactured by anyone.
+It’s our job to design plastic injection molded part or product that goes beyond customer’s expectations.
 Choose a surface finish and texture that will be visually appealing, but also offer advantages for function beyond form.
 When you need a resource to design your next injection mold, help select a resin with all the parameters needed for a successful product, or design your injection molded parts for manufacturing, we’re here to help.
-For more information on SEA-LECT’s production opportunities, call (425) 339-0288 or email us at firstname.lastname@example.org.
+For more information on SEA-LECT’s production opportunities, call (425) 339-0288 or email us at email@example.com.

 Matthias Poischbeg was born and raised in Hamburg, Germany.
 Matt moved to Everett, Wash., after finishing his bachelor’s degree in business in 1995 to work for Sea-Dog Corporation, a manufacturer, and distributor of marine and rigging hardware established in 1923.

 In 1999, Matt took over the reins at Sea-Lect Plastics Corporation, a sister company of Sea-Dog and a manufacturer of plastic injection molded products with an in-house tool & die shop.
 Matthias Poischbeg is also a contributor to Grit Daily.